ADmad/cakephp-social-auth/README.md

 #### SocialAuth.beforeRedirect

-After the completion of authentication process before the user is redirected to required URL a `SocialAuth.beforeRedirect` event is trigerred.
+After the completion of authentication process before the user is redirected to required URL a `SocialAuth.beforeRedirect` event is triggered.
 This event for e.g. can be used to set a visual notification like flash message to indicate the result of the authentication process to the user.